Ma Thudamasari

 Ma Thudamasari (also spelt Ma Sudhammacārī; မသုဓမ္မစာရီ) is a social realist novel written by Burmese author Moe Moe (Inya).
-Having been adapted for the 1994 film of the same name, the novel follows Thein Mya, a young Burmese woman who abandoned the human society and became a Buddhist nun in the end.
+Having been adapted for the 1994 film of the same name, the novel follows Thein Mya, a young Burmese woman who abandoned the human society and became a Buddhist nun.
 The book was first published in Burma in February 1982 by Inya Sarpay.
 Its second edition was published in December 1999.